 On the inside the Revolve features a dual passive radiator setup running up the sides of the speaker to fill out the lower end of the audio spectrum.
 Mids and trebles are handled by a downward facing transducer, which uses a deflector plate to distribute sound equally in all directions.

-Bose claims that this driver configuration allows the speaker to create a full 360-degrees of sound around the speaker without any audio blindspots.
+Bose claims that this driver configuration allows the speaker to create a full 360-degrees of sound around the speaker, and without any audio blindspots.

-The biggest reason go to with the SoundLink Revolve over one of its flat-faced friends is if you want omni-directional sound.
+The biggest reason go to with the Bose SoundLink Revolve over one of its flat-faced rivals is if you want omni-directional sound.
 With it, you can move around and experience the same sound wherever you are.
-This is great for parties so everyone can have the same listening experience no matter where they’re sitting.
+This is great for parties, for example, so everyone can have the same listening experience no matter where they’re sitting.

 In terms of volume, the SoundLink Revolve does a great job of pumping music loudly in all directions.
-That said, if you place it at the center of the room, the speaker lacks some bass response but that can be remedied by placing the speaker near walls to help reflect sound and increase bass response.
+That said, if you place it at the center of the room, the speaker lacks some bass response – though that can be remedied by placing the speaker near walls to help reflect sound and increase the bass response.

-Overall, the Bose SoundLink Revolve's sonic performance is excellent, especially when compared to our other favorite 360-degree speaker, the UE Wonderboom.
+Overall, the Bose SoundLink Revolve's sonic performance is excellent, especially when compared to one of our other favorite 360-degree speakers, the UE Wonderboom.
 Where the Wonderboom sounds strained, the Bose plays loudly and effortlessly.

 Bass response also sounds richer and more controlled than the Wonderboom, which features a mid-forward sound.
 However, you should take into account that the Wonderboom is half the price of Revolve.